samsquire/ideas4/README.md

 We can coordinate busy waits so that when the system is busy, busy waits are used but when the systems capacity is low, we use Thread.yield()

-Can be combined with event sourcing and CQRS and scaling upwards endlessly and temporal event playback.
+Can be combined with event sourcing and CQRS and scaling upwards endlessly and temporal.io event playback and event tracing.

 I plan to write this without depending on LMAX disruptor itself.
 I [started writing the Ringbuffer](https://github.com/samsquire/multiversion-concurrency-control/blob/main/src/main/java/main/MultipleProducerConsumerRingBufferRunner.java), which I ported from [Lock-Free Multi-Producer Multi-Consumer Queue on Ring Buffer](https://www.linuxjournal.com/content/lock-free-multi-producer-multi-consumer-queue-ring-buffer) by Alexander Krizhanovsky.

+For event playback, when something goes wrong, the server can be restarted and the requests replayed the same state can be recreated if all events are written to disk.
+We only need to fsync the first request that comes in, everything fans out from there.

 # Generating ideas